ABAKA-AI/mooredata-sdk/README.md

 # mooredata-sdk | For Python

-Welcome to `mooredata-sdk`, an open-source Software Development Kit that forms the backbone of the Moore platform.
-Designed to convert data between MOORE’s native format and widely-used, universal data structures such as COCO, YOLO, LABELME, KITTI, VOC, mooredata-sdk helps to streamline and simplify your data operations.
+Welcome to `mooredata-sdk`, an open-source Software Development Kit that forms the backbone of the MooreData platform.
+Designed to convert data between MooreData’s native format and widely-used, universal data structures such as COCO, YOLO, LABELME, KITTI, VOC, mooredata-sdk helps to streamline and simplify your data operations.

 The SDK is more than just a converter.
 It’s a swiss army knife of data processing tools.
 It comes loaded with an